tompdavis/pagr/PROJECT_SPEC.md

 ## Phases

 ### Phase 1
-*   Read in a portfolio from a .pagr file
+*   Read in a portfolio from a .csv file.
+In the future this will be from a facset proprietary database called ofdb, so keep this modular.
-*   Implement the static portfolio view, using a financial API (initially yahoo finance api) to get last night's close for all the positions in the portfolio.
+*   Implement the static portfolio view, using factset API to get last night's close for all the positions in the portfolio.
 *   Have a simple portfolio view that is a table with security identifier, position size, market value of position, and sector classification.

 ### Phase 2
-*   Have a button to "Trade In/Out"

-### Phase 3
 *   Start using a memgraph database on localhost:7687
 *   When the portfolio is read from a file, create a memgraph database for queries about the portfolio
 *   All views should now be done by querying the database

+### Phase 3
+*   Add LLM for the user to query database

 ### Phase 4
-*   Add LLM for the user to query database

-### Phase 5
 *  Create the scenario analysis

 ### Future Phases
-*   Add FIBO ontology
+*   Add trade in/out
 *   Live ticks
 *   News feed
 *   Foreign exchange handling
 *   Book value for calculating returns
 *   Trade blotter
 *   Cash management
-*   Multi-Asset Class
+*   Bonds
 *   Derivatives